 Your burn rate is how quickly your business spends money.
 It’s a critical component when calculating and managing your cash flow.

 To calculate your burn rate, simply pick a time period (such as a quarter or a year).
 Subtract your on-hand cash amount at the end of that period from your on-hand cash at the beginning, then divide that number by the number of months in the period (or by your chosen cadence).

 Capital refers to the money you have to invest or spend on growing your business.
-Commonly referred to as “working capital,” capital refers to funds that can be accessed (i.e. cash in the bank) and doesn’t include assets or liabilities.
+Commonly referred to as “working capital,” capital refers to funds that can be accessed (i.e. cash in the bank) and don’t include assets or liabilities.

-The cost of goods sold (COGS) or cost of sales (COS) is to the cost of producing your product or delivering your service.
+The cost of goods sold (COGS) or cost of sales (COS) is the cost of producing your product or delivering your service.

 COGS or COS is the first expense you’ll see on your profit and loss (P&L) statement and is a critical component when calculating your business’s gross margin.
 Reducing your COGS can help you increase profit without increasing sales.

 Depreciation refers to the decrease in your assets’ values over time.
 It’s is important for tax purposes, as larger assets that impact your business’s ability to make money can be written off based on their depreciation.
 (We’ll discuss expenses and tax write-offs later on.)

 Equity refers to the amount of money invested in a business by its owners.
 It’s also known as “owner’s equity” and can include things of non-monetary value such as time, energy, and other resources.
 (Ever heard of “sweat equity”?)